Alexandra-Dubovic/Portfolio/Manual_Testing_Project_For__Strava.md

 <h5>Tests not in scope: </h5>
 <dl>
-  <dd>-	Non-functional testing like stress, performance is beyond scope of this project</dd>
+  <li>Non-functional testing like stress, performance is beyond scope of this project</li>
-  <dd>-	Only web application will be tested for this project</dd>
+  <li>Only web application will be tested for this project</li>
-  <dd>-	All the functionalities except the ones mentioned in chapter 1.1.4 are out of scope for this project and will be tested with next iterations.</dd>
+  <li>All the functionalities except the ones mentioned in chapter 1.1.4 are out of scope for this project and will be tested with next iterations.</li>
 </dl>

 <h4>1.1.5 Risks detected</h4>